-Executive Summary The George Washington University is working on all fronts to prepare our community to return to campus when permitted by the District of Columbia.
-Our objective is clear: to offer an on-campus residential experience to the greatest extent possible in the fall.
-For the foreseeable future, that will mean extensive public health measures to prevent, detect and monitor the virus in our community, coordinate contact tracing efforts with the D.C.
-Department of Health via a new GW Campus COVID Investigation Team (CCIT) and rapidly address any cases that arise.
+Executive Summary The George Washington University is working on all fronts to prepare our community to return to campus.
+Our objective is clear: to offer an on-campus experience to the greatest extent possible in the fall.
+For the foreseeable future, that will mean extensive public health measures to prevent, detect and monitor the virus in our community, coordinate contact tracing efforts with the Virginia Department of Health via a new GW Campus COVID Investigation Team (CCIT) and rapidly address any cases that arise.
 We are fortunate to have on our faculty world-class expertise in infectious disease and epidemiology, and all of the actions we will take will be guided by our medical and public health leadership, applicable federal and local requirements and recommendations, and our service priorities of safety and care.
-GW plans to welcome students back to campus this fall for a residential experience with the goal of in-person instruction and a residential academic experience on both our Foggy Bottom and Mount Vernon campuses.
-We are also planning for in-person instruction on our Virginia Science and Technology Campus in Ashburn, Virginia, as well as at our education centers in Alexandria and Arlington, Virginia, and we plan to have faculty performing research in Washington, D.C., Virginia and at our Biostatistics Center in Rockville, Maryland.
+We do not have residential students or dining facilities on our Virginia campus and educational centers, but we are planning for in-person instruction on our Virginia Science and Technology Campus in Ashburn, Virginia, which enrolls an average of 627 students each semester, as well as at our education centers in Alexandria and Arlington, Virginia, which enroll an average of 423 students each semester, and we plan to have faculty performing research in Virginia.
 Staff and faculty have been working tirelessly to prepare for our planned fall start while also developing contingency plans for various foreseeable possibilities.
-We have been keeping our community updated as fall planning progresses and sharing public health information via websites dedicated to COVID-19 updates and fall planning and regular email communications.
-We have also developed a hotline and solicited input and feedback from the university community.
+We have been keeping our community updated through email and via the web as fall planning progresses.
+We have a GW COVID-19 website for relevant public health and campus-related information and continue to solicit input and feedback from the university community.
+To address other questions and concerns, we maintain a COVID-19 hotline.
 Our planning efforts, collectively our Back to Campus initiative, are comprehensive, and address the modifications necessary to our on-campus lives in the context of our new COVID-19 reality.
 They are inclusive, considering the needs of all of our students, faculty and staff.
 And they are anticipatory, accounting for the many unknowns through multiple scenarios.
 While our primary scenario involves most students attending on-campus in the fall, we are also planning for an equally high-quality online fall and a hybrid fall, which would include a mixture of online and in-person learning.
 Given the preparations necessary for these contingencies, academic and administrative leaders with functional responsibility and faculty and staff with relevant expertise are coordinating on an unprecedented level to identify all of the issues and needs we must consider and address before we can safely bring our community back to campus.
 All of these efforts are informed by the expertise of our medical and public health faculty, led by Vice President for Health Affairs, Dean of the School of Medicine and Health Sciences and Chief Executive Officer of the GW Medical Faculty Associates Barbara Bass, as well as Dean of the Milken Institute School of Public Health Lynn Goldman and School of Nursing Dean Pamela Jeffries, in coordination with our Division of Student Affairs, led by Vice President for Student Affairs and Dean of Students Cissy Petty, and our Division of Safety and Security, led by Associate Vice President for Safety and Security Scott Burnotes.
 (See Appendix A for a comprehensive list of faculty and staff supporting the Back to Campus initiative.)
 The efforts include two primary dimensions: academic planning and operations.